aliyun/terraform-provider-alicloud/website/docs/r/mns_queue.html.markdown

 The following arguments are supported:

-* `name` - (Required, Forces new resource)Two queues on a single account in the same region cannot have the same name.
+* `name` - (Required, ForcesNew)Two queues on a single account in the same region cannot have the same name.
 A queue name must start with an English letter or a digit, and can contain English letters, digits, and hyphens, with the length not exceeding 256 characters .
 * `delay_seconds` - (Optional)This attribute defines the length of time, in seconds, after which every message sent to the queue is dequeued.
 Valid value range: 0-604800 seconds, i.e., 0 to 7 days.
 Default value to 0.
 * `maximum_message_size` - (Optional)This indicates the maximum length, in bytes, of any message body sent to the queue.
 Valid value range: 1024-65536, i.e., 1K to 64K.
 Default value to 65536.
 * `message_retention_period` - (Optional) Messages are deleted from the queue after a specified length of time, whether they have been activated or not.
 This attribute defines the viability period, in seconds, for every message in the queue.
 Valid value range: 60-604800 seconds, i.e., 1 minutes to 7 days.
 Default value to 345600.